lucaong/cubdb/FAQ.md

 means go for it: `CubDB` won't be sad :) But if you think that `CubDB` can fit your case, you'll enjoy its native Elixir feel and simple and versatile model.

-## How to store ultiple collections?
+## How to store multiple collections?

 The main reason to use separate `CubDB` databases is if you need different configuration options for each database (like auto compaction or file sync).